sebnitu/BaseWeb/docs/docs/blocks/tabs.md

 </div><!-- .demo -->

 <div class="notice info" markdown="1">
-  When voiding the use of tabs wrapping element, you'll need to establish the connected between the tabs navigation and the content it represents.
+  When not using the tabs wrapping element, you'll need to establish the connected between the tabs navigation and the content it represents some other way.
 You can do this using the data attribute on the tabs navigation element (e.g. `data-content="tabs-content"`) and the id attribute on the tabs content(e.g. `id="tabs-content"`).
 </div>

 BaseWeb also has two available tab style sets that can be used using the `.style-fold` (shown in examples above) or `.style-line` classes.